lucaslingle/pytorch_rl2/README.md

 In all cases, we used a configuration where the total number of observations per policy improvement phase was equal to 240,000.
 The per-process batch size was 60 trajectories.
 There were 8 processes.
 There were 200 gradient steps per policy improvement phase.
 To stabilize training, we used the Adam hyperparameters from [Kapturowski et al., 2019](https://openreview.net/pdf?id=r1lyTjAqYX).

-The number of PPO optimization epochs and collected trajectories were varied dynamically per setting to meet this fixed configuration.